asyncapi/glee/README.md

 ![Glee — The AsyncAPI framework that will make you smile again.](assets/readme-banner.png)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 [![Coverage Status](https://coveralls.io/repos/github/asyncapi/glee/badge.svg?branch=master)](https://coveralls.io/github/asyncapi/glee?branch=master)

-> :warning: Glee is still under development, it didn't reach v1.0.0 and therefore is not suitable for production use yet.

-> :warning: So far, it only supports MQTT and WebSockets (native, Socket.IO, and custom implementations).

 ## What's Glee?